Sophrony (Sakharov): Paris

 In 1922 Sakharov arrived in Paris where his artistic exhibitions attracted the attention of the French media.
 He was frustrated by the inability of art to express purity.
 He saw rational knowledge as unable to provide answer to the biggest question, the problem of death.
 In 1924 due to his realisation that Christ's precept to love God totally was not psychological but ontological, and the only way to relate to God, and the necessity of love being personal, Sakharov returned to Christianity on Great Saturday.
 He experienced Uncreated Light (in a strength unmatched to the end of his life) and as a result distanced himself from his art.
 The St. Sergius Orthodox Theological Institute began with Sakharov among its first students.
-Here he was lectured by Fr Sergius Bulgakov and Nicholas Berdyaev; however, while both influenced him, problems with each (sophiology and anti-asceticism, respectively), meant that their influence on him was limited.
-In 1925, finding formal theological study to be unfulfilling, Sakharov left the Institute and Paris for Mount Athos.
+Here he was lectured by Sergius Bulgakov and Nicholas Berdyaev; however, while both influenced him, problems with each (sophiology and anti-asceticism, respectively), meant that their influence on him was limited.
+In 1925, finding formal theological study to be unfulfilling, Sakharov left the institute and Paris for Mount Athos.

-Mt Athos
+Mount Athos

-In 1926 Sakharov arrived at Mt Athos, entering the Monastery of St Panteleimon, desiring to learn how to pray and have the right attitude toward God.
-In 1930 he was ordained to the diaconate by St Nicolai (Velimirovic) of Zicha.
-He became a disciple of St Silouan the Athonite, Fr Sophrony's greatest influence.
-While St Silouan had no formal system of theology, his living of theology taught Fr Sophrony volumes, which Fr Sophrony would later systematise.
-From 1932 to 1946, Fr Sophrony exchanged letters with Fr David Balfour, a Catholic who converted to Orthodoxy.
-These letters reveal Fr Sophrony's knowledge of many Fathers of the Church, and forced Fr Sophrony to articulate his theological thought, and to demonstrate the differences between Western and Eastern thought.
-Many of Fr Sophrony's later thoughts would arise out of the same topics addressed in this correspondence.
-One of Sophrony's critics was Fr.
-Georges Florovsky, who attacked his concept of "Theological Confession" through his critique of Lossky's understanding of antinomy as the criterion of piety.
+In 1926 Sakharov arrived at Mount Athos, entering the Monastery of St Panteleimon, desiring to learn how to pray and have the right attitude toward God.
+In 1930 he was ordained to the diaconate by Nicolai (Velimirovic) of Zicha.
+He became a disciple of Silouan the Athonite, Sophrony's greatest influence.
+While Silouan had no formal system of theology, his living of theology taught Sophrony volumes, which Sophrony would later systematise.
+From 1932 to 1946, Sophrony exchanged letters with David Balfour, a Catholic who converted to Orthodoxy.
+These letters reveal Sophrony's knowledge of many Church Fathers, and forced Sophrony to articulate his theological thought, and to demonstrate the differences between Western and Eastern thought.
+Many of Sophrony's later thoughts would arise out of the same topics addressed in this correspondence.
+One of Sophrony's critics was Georges Florovsky, who attacked his concept of "Theological Confession" through his critique of Lossky's understanding of antinomy as the criterion of piety.
 Sophrony was influenced by the latter in this specific theology.

-In 1938 St Silouan reposed (September 24).
-Following St Silouan's instructions, Elder Sophrony left the monastery grounds to reside in the Athonite desert: first at Karoulia, then at a cave near St Paul's Monastery.
-World War II was a time of such intense prayer that Fr Sophrony's health was affected, teaching him the interdependence of all mankind.
-In 1941 Fr Sophrony was ordained to the priesthood, and became a spiritual father to many Athonite monks.
+Silouan died in 1938, on September 24.
+Following Silouan's instructions, Sophrony left the monastery grounds to reside in the Athonite desert: first at Karoulia, then at a cave near Agiou Pavlou Monastery.
+World War II was a time of such intense prayer that Sophrony's health was affected, teaching him the interdependence of all mankind.
+In 1941, Sophrony was ordained to the priesthood, and became a spiritual father to many Athonite monks.